Table of Contents

 Penalties and Fines

-A violation of NJ’s open container law is considered a traffic violation.
+A violation of New Jersey’s open container law is considered a traffic violation.
 A conviction means a fine of $200, but no points.
 Subsequent offenses can cost as much as $250 and result in up to 10 days of community service.

 Since the offense is not a crime, it will not result in a criminal record.
 However, it will appear on one’s driving record.